Queue-to-Port Dispatcher

 - Check the Oldest’s Data Validity: First, the block verifies if the data in the oldest entry is actually ready.
 It masks the

-: The result of the masking from the previous step is then reduced (OR-reduction) for each port.
-If any entry in a column is still valid, it means a oldest entry with valid data exists for that port, and the correspondingport_valid_o
+port_valid_o: The result of the masking from the previous step is then reduced (OR-reduction) for each port.
+If any entry in a column is still valid, it means a oldest entry with valid data exists for that port, and the correspondingport_valid_osignal is asserted high. - Perform Handshake: Next, it determines if a successful handshake occurs.
+For each port

 - Check the Oldest’s Data Validity: First, the block verifies if the data in the oldest entry is actually ready.
 It masks the